 There are signs, but they tend to be old, washed away, or in the wrong place.

-Every couple of years, after a flash flood (August 2013 was one of them) things tend to change in the lower willows.
+Every couple of years, after a flash flood (2013 & 2019) things tend to change in the lower willows.

 Willows are mostly blooming in March/April, but some can bloom whenever they like.

 The last part of the road, at the gate, is closed in summer.